th5th/cea/README.md

-## libcea
+# libcea

-# A Configurable Evolutionary Algrorithms Library
+## A Configurable Evolutionary Algorithms Library

-Under development...
+Library for running evolutionary algorithms.
+Currently under heavy development, libcea is being written in C++ with tools written in Python.
+It is built in a CMake build system and version-controlled with git (obviously).